HosamAH/SQL-Server/README.md

     1. Click on AD-DS Role at Server Manager
     2. Click More
     3. Select Action - Promote server to domain controller
-    4. Add a new forest (Since we don't have any existing domain)
+    4. Add a new forest
-    5. Give domain name as - gosi.gov.sa [you can give any name which you want eg. abc.xyz.pqr]
+    5. Give domain name as - gosi.gov.sa
     6. Click Next
     7. Specify DSRM (directory service recovery mode) password
     8. No need to create DNS deligation